unicode-org/icu/source/samples/readme.txt

  - See the Readme in each subdirectory

  To build all samples at once:

+    Windows MSVC:
+            - build ICU
+	    - open 'all' project file in 'all' subdirectory
+            - build project
+            - sample executables will be located in /x86/Debug folders of each sample subdirectory

     Unix:   - build and install (make install) ICU
             - be sure 'icu-config' is accessible from the PATH